vertica/VerticaPy/README.md

 myRVD = RVD('input_relation', dsn='VerticaDSN')
 ```

-You can then see the documentation for the different methods or just enjoy the different tutorials!
+You can then see the documentation for the different methods or just enjoy the different tutorials (see the 'notebooks' folder)!
 The titanic and iris tutorials are perfect to understand the library.